ethyca/fides/docs/fides/docs/deployment.md

 To test that it's running, visit `http://{server_url}/health` in your browser and you should see `{{"data":{"message":"Fides service is healthy!"}}}`

-## Step 3: Installing Fidesctl CLI on your Developer Machines
+## Step 3: Installing fidesctl CLI on your Developer Machines

-Next, we'll get Fidesctl installed as a dependency and configure it to connect to the server from Step 2.
+Next, we'll get `fidesctl` installed as a dependency and configure it to connect to the server from Step 2.
 As before, you can do this either via PyPI or Docker Hub, though in this case it'll depend heavily on the language used for your project itself: Python projects will naturally find it easy to `pip install` another dependency, whereas Javascript/Ruby/Java/Go projects will likely find Docker more convenient (NOTE: we'd love to distribute builds for other package managers to simplify this - PRs welcome!).

 ### Option 1: Python Projects (via pip install)